 The APC system is only able to calculate a suitable local density if it receives pulse messages during the period between sending its own pulses.
-If none are received, the robot is considered to be isolated from the rest of its swarm, and so it gradually increases its broadcast range on subsequent pulses.
+In Fig. 2 (a), the nearby robots are not sending pulse messages with sufficient range to reach Robot A. If none are received, the robot is considered to be isolated from the rest of its swarm.
+Its current pulse range may not be sufficient to reach its own neighbours, as in Fig. 2 (b), and so it gradually increases its broadcast range on subsequent pulses.
 This increases the chance that the robot will later reconnect with the other robots, in turn influencing future selections of the transmission range.